 We’ve covered a lot of ground in our Clean Data Manifesto series, outlining the 5 tenets of clean data.
 We’ve reviewed the reasons you should prioritize and set targets, identify issues early and often in your data preparation efforts, why collaboration is the key to strengthening these efforts, and why it’s important to constantly monitor your day-to-day efforts.

-Clean Data Tenet #5: Ensure transparency
+Clean Data Tenet #5: Ensure transparency in data transformation

 The ability to trust your data hinges on trusting the process you use to clean it.
 This means having a full audit trail to understand lineage and chain of custody.

-A New Approach to Data Preparation
+A New Approach to Data Transformation